Historical Maps and Publications by Historian Eugene Scheel

 Potomac River (1995), 22" by 30".
 From Brunswick, down river to VanDeventer's I. Includes areas about Leesburg, Waterford, Taylorstown, Point of Rocks, Dickerson, Poolesville, Suglarloaf Mtn.
 Shows pre-1950 houses and dates, much river detail including Indian fish traps, Civil War crossings, best fishing spots.

 Prince William County: African-American Heritage.
-About 20" by 26", color.
+About 20" by 26", color, pictures of historic black churches.
+Becoming rare.

 Prince William County & Manassas Battlefields (1992), 30" by 40".
 Very detailed insets of the 1861, 1862 battles.
 Only a few left (folded ed. comes with book – see below).

-Snickersville Turnpike - Original Land Grants Along and Adjacent to Snickersville Tpke.
+Snickersville Turnpike - Original Land Grants Along and Adjacent to Snickersville Turnpike.
 (1997), a companion map to the above, black and white, 2' by 10".

 Tri-Counties of Upper Prince William, East Fauquier, and Lower Loudoun (1994), 18" by 23".
 Includes areas of Middleburg, Aldie, Haymarket, Manassas Battlefields.

 Loudoun Discovered - Communities, Corners & Crossroads.
-A series of five volumes (2003), approximately 900 pages plus folded and flat map of Loudoun County.
+A series of five volumes (2003), approximately 900 pages plus folded or flat map of Loudoun County.
 The history of the 120-or-so towns, villages, and communities in Loudoun County.
-Volumes are available individually.
+Volumes may be read individually at the Thomas Balch Library.
+Mr. Scheelonly sells the complete set plus map for $100.